PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 the deliberately absent future owner.
 Production behavior, both flag paths, dependencies, TensorFlow isolation, the 40-result inventory, and the exactly 128-ID/128-owner phase store remain unchanged.

+The latest implementation adds an optional terminal boundary/mean-attention owner.
+Terminal boundary recovery always receives the exact shared pass context.
+Terminal mean/attention receives that same context with `include_conv_attention=False` only when layout optimization is enabled.
+Raw result identity is preserved, and the disabled branch returns no mean result.

+Only the two observation-only lowerer assignments are replaced.
+Both flag paths, recorded terminal phases, compatibility wrappers, callbacks, graph behavior, APIs, artifacts, dependencies, and TensorFlow isolation remain unchanged.
+Focused `4`, affected `419`, and standard `92 / 55 / 196 / 2 / 11` sequential tests pass.
+The phase store remains exactly 128 IDs and 128 owners, and the unconsumed-result inventory decreases from 40 to 39.